The life of

 Defend Hens And Chicks

-Each chicken has less than the space of a single sheet of A4 paper to live in on a typical UK egg farm.
-You can save chickens from a life of misery by replacing eggs in your meals with plant-based alternatives.
+Each caged hen has about the same amount of space as a single sheet of A4 paper to live on.
+You can save hens from a life of misery by replacing eggs in your meals with plant-based alternatives.

 Image credit: Sammantha Fisher